Home → Frequently Asked Questions

 Does an agency have to acknowledge receipt of my request?

 Yes.
-An agency or official must acknowledge receipt of a request within a reasonable period of time.
+An agency or official must acknowledge receipt of a request within 5 working days of receipt of the request.
 1 M.R.S. § 408-A(3)

 Can an agency ask me for clarification concerning my request?